Governing Law and Law-Making

 Understanding self-limits and self-governance requires understanding how “governance” and “cybernetics” are related, both linguistically and in practice.

 I address this question throughout these Jurlandia writings.

 Humans are not pigeons, of course.
-But the question remains: Will humans learn to “limit” themselves by a hierarchy of rules — thereby improving not only their lives but also the chances for worthwhile evolution of rational, experience-reflecting civilization?
+But the question persists like a voice in the wilderness: Can humans learn to “limit” themselves by a hierarchy of rules, thereby improving not only their lives but also the chances for … worthwhile evolution of rational, experience-reflecting civilization?